Vibestrate

 git diff main

-Vibestrate never merges for you.
-The diff sits on its branch in the worktree, ready for you to:
+Vibestrate never merges anything for you.
+The finished change sits on its own branch, ready for you to take or leave.
+That part is always your call.

-See Debug a failed run for the practical playbook.
+See Debug a failed run for the step-by-step playbook.

 Next

-Set up a provider → - Vibestrate picks a sensible default, but knowing how providers are wired up is worth the five minutes.
+Set up a provider → - Vibestrate picks a sensible default, but five minutes on how the AI models are wired up is worth it.